mitre-attack/attack-website/README.md

 # MITRE ATT&CK&reg; Website

-### See the live site at [attack.mitre.org](https://attack.mitre.org)!

 This repository contains the source code used to generate the MITRE ATT&CK&reg; website as seen at `attack.mitre.org`.
 The source code is flexible to allow users to generate the site with custom content.

+## Visit the Site

+You can view the live site at [attack.mitre.org](https://attack.mitre.org)!

-## Usage
+## Reporting Issues
-The [Install and Run](#Install-and-Build) section below explains how to set up a local version of the site.
-You can also visit the live site at [attack.mitre.org](https://attack.mitre.org).
-If you want to extend the style, content or functionality of this site, please see our [Customizing the ATT&CK Website](/CUSTOMIZING.md) document for tips and tricks.

-Use our [Github Issue Tracker](https://github.com/mitre-attack/attack-website/issues) to let us know of any bugs or other issues you encounter.
-We also encourage pull requests if you've extended the site in a cool way and want to share back to the community!
+If you encounter any bugs or other issues, please use our [Github Issue Tracker](https://github.com/mitre-attack/attack-website/issues).

-If you find errors or typos in the site content, please let us know by sending an email to attack@mitre.org with the subject **Website Content Error**, and make sure to include both a description of the error and the URL at which it can be found.
+If you find errors or typos in the site content, let us know by sending an email to attack@mitre.org with the subject **Website Content Error**.
+Include a description of the error and the URL at which it can be found.

-_See [CONTRIBUTING.md](/CONTRIBUTING.md) for more information on making contributions to the ATT&CK website._

-## Prerequisites
+## Development

-- Docker
-- Node.js and npm (for local build)
-- Python 3 and pip (for local build)

-## Workflow 1: Build and Run Using Docker

-1. Build the Docker image:

-    ```
-    docker build -t attack_website .
-    ```

-2. Run the Docker container:

-    ```
-    docker run -p 80:80 attack_website
-    ```

-   This will start a Docker container with the image you built and forward port 80 from the container to your host machine.

-3. Now, you should be able to view the website by opening a web browser and navigating to `http://localhost`.

-## Workflow 2: Build Locally and Serve Using Docker

-1. Ensure you have Node.js, npm, Python 3, and pip installed on your local machine.

-2. Build the static web content locally.
-The web application is composed of two modules: the Pelican content, and the ATT&CK search module.

-    - Build the Pelican content by running the following command from the root of the project:

-        ```
-        python3 update-attack.py --attack-brand --extras --no-test-exitstatus
-        ```

-      The static web content will be written to a folder called "output".

-    - Build the search module by running the following commands:

-        ```
-        cd attack-search
-        npm ci
-        npm run build
-        cp dist/search_bundle.js ../output/theme/scripts/
-        cd ..
-        ```

-3. Build the Docker image for the test environment:

-    ```
-    cd test
-    docker build -t attack-website-test .
-    ```

-4. Run the Docker container for the test environment:

-    ```
-    docker run -p 80:80 -v $(pwd)/../output:/workspace attack-website-test
-    ```

-   This will start a Docker container with the test environment image, forward port 80 from the container to your host machine, and mount the "output" directory from your local workspace to the "/workspace" directory inside the container.
-This allows Nginx to serve the static web content you built.

-   Please see [test/README.md](./test/README.md) for further usage details on the test environment image.

-5. Now, you should be able to view the website by opening a web browser and navigating to `http://localhost`.

-Please note that Workflow 1 is the preferred method as it closely emulates our production environment.
-Workflow 2 is recommended for those who prefer or need to build the website locally before testing it.

-## Disclaimer: Do Not Use Pelican's Built-in Web Server

-It is important to avoid using Pelican's built-in web server for serving the website.
-This is because Pelican uses a different set of rules for path matching compared to Nginx, which is used in our production environment.
-As a result, the behavior of the built-in server may differ from the production environment, potentially leading to discrepancies and overlooked issues.

-To ensure that your testing environment is as close as possible to the production environment, we recommend using the workflows outlined in this README.
-Both workflows leverage Nginx, which more closely emulate the behavior of the production environment, improving your ability to catch potential issues before they reach production.
+For developers interested in extending the style, content, or functionality of this site, check out our `DEVELOPMENT.md` file.
+It includes instructions on setting up a local version of the site, and workflows for building and running the site using Docker or locally.

+We also have a `test/README.md` file for our testing environment, and a `docs/RELEASE.md` file for the release process.

 ## Related MITRE Work
 #### ATT&CK STIX Data